-About two-thirds of all women entering inpatient treatment for an eating disorder have histories of trauma or abuse.
+About two-thirds of all women entering inpatient treatment for an eating disorder have histories of trauma.
 The trauma is usually physical, sexual or emotional in nature and although it may have occurred in the past, the post-traumatic reaction continues to affect the present.
 These ongoing reactions are often integrally related to the eating disorder through a complex cause-effect dynamic.

-The Trauma and Abuse track at The Renfrew Center, led by trauma experts, is based on the concept that real healing occurs when a woman makes choices that keep her safe in the moment.
+The Trauma track at The Renfrew Center, led by trauma experts, is based on the concept that real healing occurs when a woman makes choices that keep her safe in the moment.
 Those who participate in this track have reported that they are amazed at their own resilience and the amount of control they are able to achieve over their lives.

 The Renfrew Center’s Trauma Track: